 What form(s) does this medication come in?

-Each hard gelatin capsule with an opaque green cap and opaque grey body, contains fluoxetine HCl equivalent to fluoxetine 10 mg (32.3 µmol).
+Each hard gelatin capsule with an opaque green cap and opaque grey body, contains fluoxetine HCl equivalent to 10 mg of fluoxetine (32.3 µmol).
 Nonmedicinal ingredients: colloidal silicone dioxide and cornstarch; capsule shell: D&C Yellow No. 10, FD&C Blue No. 1, FD&C Yellow No. 6, gelatin, iron oxide black, and titanium dioxide.

-Each 5 mL of clear, colourless liquid with an odour of mint contains fluoxetine hydrochloride equivalent to 20 mg fluoxetine.
+Each 5 mL of clear, colourless liquid with an odour of mint contains fluoxetine hydrochloride equivalent to 20 mg of fluoxetine.
 Nonmedicinal ingredients: benzoic acid, glycerin, natural mint flavour, purified water, and sucrose.